 Benefits of encouragement

-Here are the most important benefits of encouragement:
+Here are five important benefits of encouragement:

 Very few things are easy.
 Twists and turns, unforeseen hurdles, etc. Most everything we set out to do can, and most likely will be stymied by challenges big and small.
 And It’s hard to get moving again from a standstill.